bitcoin-sv/bsv-components-library/doc/README.md

 ```

-In most ocassions, you won't need to deserilize small part like *inuts* or *oututs*. but whole *transactions* instad.
-In those cases, it's much easier to use the "load()" method, as it was shown at the beggining of this chapter:
+In most ocassions, you won't need to deserilize small parts like *inputs* or *oututs*. but whole *transactions* instead.
+In those cases, it's much easier to use the *buider*, as it was shown at the beggining of this chapter:

 ```
 String TX_HEX = ...
-Tx tx = Tx.load(TX_HEX).build();
+Tx tx = Tx.builder(TX_HEX).build();
 ```

 # JCL-Net

-The *JCL-Net* Module provides capabilities to Connect to a Blockchain network (you can choose from a set of different possible networks), and also *listen* to whatever hapens in those Networks and *react* to it.
+The *JCL-Net* Module provides capabilities to Connect to a Blockchain network (you can choose from a set of different possible networks), and also **listen** to whatever hapens in those Networks and **react** to it.

 The 3 main features provided by *JCL* are: